cryptometrics/cql/README.md

 ```

-## .env
+## .auth.env

-To use api endpoints that require authentication, create a cryptometrics/cql/.env file and add your keys.
+To use api endpoints that require authentication, create a cryptometrics/cql/.auth.env file and add your keys.
 The following are the supported APIs

 ### Coinbase Pro